itpartnersillinois/.github/pages/Migrating_from_GitLab_to_GitHub.md

      git pull --all

-Mirror your repository to the new Github URL
+Mirror your repository to the new GitHub URL

       git push --no-verify --mirror {github url}

-Change your remote to the new Github URL
+Change your remote to the new GitHub URL

       git remote set-url --push origin {github url}

 Archive your old Gitlab account by going to Settings --> General --> Advanced --> Archive Project

-Confirm your existing local copy is pointing to only the Github version
+Confirm your existing local copy is pointing to only the GitHub version

       git remote -v